DizzleWizzle/UHMB_Qlik_XMr_Scorecard/README.md

   * Table Font Size - inject css into font-size: css property
   * SPC Icon Size - set the size of the img of SPC icon
  * Enable Popup on Icon click - clicking on the Variation icon will pop up a simplified XMr chart of the metric, click the popup to dismiss
+ * Show Extra Assurance Icons (0/1) - Defaults to 0, changing to 1 will enable 2 extra icons (recentfail.png and recentpass.png) that trigger when the 6 most recent points fail/pass but the limits are not yet crossing the target value

 ![scorecard demo](https://user-images.githubusercontent.com/111445780/223478173-7938fe72-803d-44ee-87ac-193c6c9af935.gif)